AVGP/50linesofcode/post-raw/2017-03-06-cors-a-guided-tour.md

 Note that despite the Same-Origin Policy being in effect, our example request from `thirdparty.com` was successfully carried out to `good.com` - we just could not access the results.
 For CSRF we don't need the result...

+For example, an API that allows sending emails by doing a POST request would send an email, if we give it the right data - an attacker doesn't care about the result, they care about the email being sent which it will regardless of the ability to see the API response.

 ## Enabling CORS for our public API

 Now we *do* want to allow the JavaScript on third party sites (such as `thirdparty.com`) to access our API responses.
 To do so, we can enable the CORS header as the error said: